Mehdi0x90/Web_Hacking/Secure Coding - Unrestricted Resource Consumption.md

 ## General prevention suggestions:

-* Consuming resource limits for each API request, such as bandwidth limits, number of requests in a given time frame, and maximum number of SMS or phone calls.
+* Limit on the resources consumed by each API request, such as bandwidth limits, the number of requests in a given time frame, and the maximum number of SMS or phone calls.

 * Checking and validating API requests based on the allowed ceiling for resource consumption and applying the necessary restrictions.